Watch an Introduction to Glyndebourne

 Founded in 1934 by John Christie and his opera singer wife, Audrey Mildmay, Glyndebourne is committed to presenting opera of the highest quality, commissioning new work, developing new talent and reaching new audiences.
 Crucially, Glyndebourne has remained financially independent since 1934.

 The Glyndebourne Festival presents six productions each year in a 1,200-seat opera house built in 1994.
-Glyndebourne on Tour, founded in 1968, takes three productions around the UK each autumn.
+The Glyndebourne Tour, founded in 1968, takes three productions around the UK each autumn.
 Together, Festival and Tour present about 120 performances a year to an audience of around 150,000.
 Glyndebourne’s widely respected Education programme, established in 1986, hosts over 230 community and outreach events a year.
 And Glyndebourne has pioneered using recordings to bring its work to a worldwide audience through broadcasts, cinema screenings, DVDs and internet streaming.